fjwright/REDUCE-IDE/README.md

 To Do
 -----

-* Support C-style comments.
+* Full font-lock support for C-style comments (which currently prevent some other font locking).
 * Further rationalise and perhaps simplify the font-lock support.
 * Maybe highlight nested function calls without ().
-* Fix switch-to-reduce, which may hang when starting a new REDUCE process.
+* Check switch-to-reduce and related commands.
+* Check that sexp commands skip comments and add a kill sexp command.

 Main Updates since REDUCE IDE 1.6 (see the manual for details)
 --------------------------------------------------------------

-* **INCOMPATIBLE CHANGE** The command `run-reduce` is now the only way to run REDUCE.
+* **INCOMPATIBLE CHANGE:** The command `run-reduce` is now the only way to run REDUCE.
 It prompts for the REDUCE command name to run, defaulting to the last one used.
+* The commands `run-csl-reduce` and `run-psl-reduce` have been removed; use `run-reduce` and select the appropriate command name instead.
-* The option `reduce-run-commands` now accepts arbitrary key strings and an arbitrary number of REDUCE versions.
+* The customizable option `reduce-run-commands` now accepts arbitrary key strings and an arbitrary number of REDUCE versions.
-* Improved access to the `comint` customization group (since REDUCE Run inherits from comint).
+* Improved access to the `comint` customization group (since REDUCE Run mode inherits from comint).
-* `<RET>` in REDUCE Run mode now adds a `;` input terminator automatically as appropriate (whereas `S-<RET>` never adds a terminator).
+* `<RET>` in REDUCE Run mode now adds a `;` statement terminator automatically as appropriate (whereas `S-<RET>` never adds a terminator).
 * REDUCE mode now inherits from `prog-mode`, so it runs `prog-mode-hook` and some `prog-mode` customizations are relevant.
-* Initial incomplete support for C-style comments.
-They are highlighted as comments but no other explicit support.
+* Initial support for C-style `/**/` comments: they are now highlighted as comments and movement commands should skip them.
-* Improved code relating to the commands `reduce-forward-sexp` and `reduce-backward-sexp`.
-* **INCOMPATIBLE CHANGE** The command `reduce-eval-line` is now bound to the key sequence `C-c C-e` instead of `C-c C-n`, which was already bound to `reduce-forward-statement`.
+* **INCOMPATIBLE CHANGE:** The command `reduce-eval-line` is now bound to the key sequence `C-c C-e` instead of `C-c C-n`, which was already bound to `reduce-forward-statement`.
+* Improved code relating to all the commands that move by statements and expressions.
-* **INCOMPATIBLE CHANGE** The customizable option `reduce-max-up-tries` is now called `reduce-max-escape-tries`.
+* **INCOMPATIBLE CHANGE:** The customizable option `reduce-max-up-tries` is now called `reduce-max-escape-tries`.